 Debt Settlement is a process in which both debtor and creditor settle or resolve a debt for less than what is owed.
 If negotiated properly, a debtor’s debt can be quickly, and in some cases, significantly reduced.

-To ensure a successful settlement occurs, funds need to be readily available to pay the settlement amount as negotiated by S&N in behalf of its client.
+To ensure a successful settlement occurs, funds need to be readily available to pay the settlement amount as negotiated by Independent Debt Relief in behalf of its client.
 And because these agreed upon settlements must be immediately paid, the funds are held in a client-owned, special purpose F.D.I.C. insured account to assure an expedient transfer.
-In the unlikely event that S&N is unable to negotiate with a particular creditor to settle a client’s debt, the account would be dropped from the program.
+In the unlikely event that Independent Debt Relief is unable to negotiate with a particular creditor to settle a client’s debt, the account would be dropped from the program.
 This action, in turn, would shorten the client’s program length, reducing the respective monthly administrative costs.

-Throughout the duration of the debt settlement process, S&N’s clients will have immediate access to their Client Service representative via our toll free number or e-mail.
+Throughout the duration of the debt settlement process, Independent Debt Relief’s clients will have immediate access to their Client Service representative via our toll free number or e-mail.
 We even have extended office hours for those clients who reside on the west coast.